By Wendy C. Brooks, DVM, DipABVP

 The Tooth, the Whole Tooth and Nothing but the Tooth

-A full 85% of pets have periodontal disease by age 3 years.
+A full 85 percent of pets have periodontal disease by age 3 years.

 The space between the tooth and gum is the gingival sulcus or periodontal space.
 (Graphic by MarVistaVet)